DIY do it yourself

 How to make an anvil from an old piece of rail

-We red-hot the unnecessary piece cut off from the plate in the forge and with it, heat the oil in the container.
-Only after that, with the help of blacksmith mites, we place it in the blacksmith's hearth and heat the plate prepared for the face of the anvil red-hot.
+We heat the unnecessary piece, cut from the plate, red-hot in a forge and use it to heat the oil in the container.
+Only after this, using blacksmith’s tongs, place it in the forge and heat the plate prepared for the face of the anvil until red hot.

 How to make an anvil from an old piece of rail

-As soon as it acquires a crimson color, quickly and completely place it in a container with oil and hold it there until the oil ceases to boil.
+As soon as it acquires a raspberry color, quickly and completely place it in a container with oil and keep it there until the oil stops boiling.

 How to make an anvil from an old piece of rail

-Compare the hardness of the non-hardened and hardened plate with a file.
-An unhardened plate is easy to process, and a hardened file slides without removing a single gram of metal.
+We compare the hardness of an unhardened and hardened plate using filing.
+An unhardened plate can be easily processed, but a file glides on a hardened one without removing a single gram of metal.

-Make a vacation: put the plate in the oven and hold it there at a temperature of 200 degrees Celsius for 1 hour.
+Tempering: place the plate in the oven and keep it there at a temperature of 200 degrees Celsius for 1 hour.

 How to make an anvil from an old piece of rail